All applications for first-year positions must be submitted via the American Medical College Application Service® (AMCAS)

 Medical College Admission Test (MCAT)

 All applicants must post MCAT scores.
-For the 2021 entering class, only scores from the "new" MCAT2015 taken in 2018, 2019 or 2020 will be accepted.
-The latest MCAT test date accepted for Early Decision Program applicants is July 7, 2020, and the latest test date accepted for regular decision applicants is September 12, 2020.
+For the 2021 entering class, only scores taken in 2018, 2019 or 2020 will be accepted.
+The latest MCAT test date accepted for Early Decision Program applicants is August 1, 2020, and the latest test date accepted for regular decision applicants is September 28, 2020.
 Although MCAT scores are submitted to medical schools via AMCAS, the AMCAS application may be submitted before sitting for the MCAT.
 AMCAS will forward all scores to the schools to which each applicant has applied.

 The application file will not be considered complete (nor will it be reviewed) until expected exam scores have been received.
 If you choose to add another test date after submission of your AMCAS application, you must update your AMCAS application to reflect the new test date.
 Your application will not be reviewed until the new exam scores are received.
 If additional MCAT scores are received for an application that has already been processed, another review will not be conducted.